parson-harness/harness-automation/aws/README.md

 - [`iam-irsa/`](./iam-irsa) – IAM role & policy for the Harness Delegate via **IRSA**
 - [`delegate/`](./delegate) – scripts to **install** and **uninstall** the Delegate
 - `tf-init.sh` – initializes **remote state** for the root stack
-- `destroy.sh` – decoupled teardown: delegate, permissions, and/or cluster
+- `destroy.sh` – decoupled teardown: delegate, permissions, and/or cluster (mac-safe)

 > **Remote state**: Bootstrap once in `backend-bootstrap/`, then run `./tf-init.sh` in this folder.